apollographql/apollo-link-rest/README.md

 ## ⚠️ This library is under active development ⚠️

-This library is under active development.
+> The[Apollo Link Rest](https://github.com/apollographql/apollo-link-rest) library is maintained by Apollo community members and not an Apollo GraphQL maintained library.
 For information on progress check out [this issues](https://github.com/apollographql/apollo-link-rest/issues) or [the design](./designs/initial.md).
 We would love your help with writing docs, testing, anything!
 We would love for you, yes you, to be a part of the Apollo community!

 ## Purpose
 An Apollo Link to easily try out GraphQL without a full server.
 It can be used to prototype, with third-party services that don't have a GraphQL endpoint or in a transition from REST to GraphQL.